Earn More Money - How To Start A Blog That Provides Value

 After a while of blogging, I got to a point where I felt like my blog was starting to plateau and so I decided to invest in my business (and myself) by researching and taking a course to help me scale.
 I'm all about my personal and business development and this was one of the best decisions I could have made.

-I took the six figure blogger course created by Alex and Lauren, an amazing couple who teach people how to really monetize their blogs into 6 figures (In 2017 alone, they made over $800,000 from their blogs so they definitely know what they are talking about).
+I took the six figure blogger course created by Alex and Lauren, an amazing couple who teach people how to really monetize their blogs into 6 figures based on their experience growing their health and wellness blog and their business blog - In 2017 alone, they made over $800,000 from their blogs so they definitely know what they are talking about.
 This course was amazing BUT it required some serious hard work which it was totally worth it and while it was an advanced course, they also have courses for folks at different levels when it comes to blogging.

 - If you want to start a brand new blog, check out their launch your blog course.